Living With High Blood Pressure

 • Eat a healthy diet that is low in salt (sodium), fat and cholesterol.

 • Maintain a healthy weight.
-If you’re overweight, talk with your doctor about a realistic weight-loss goal.
+If you’re overweight, talk with your doctor about a weight-loss plan.

 • Make physical activity a daily part of your life.